owkin/fedpydeseq2/docs/usage/logging.md

 # Logging

+This section is useful for people who wish do get an **in depth** understanding of what each `remote` and `remote_data` functions have as inputs and outputs.
+This supposes a good understanding both of the code structure, of the `Substra` way of doing things, as well as that of the algorithm.
+The goal of the logging module is to precisely track the behaviour of functions in the `subprocess` mode (i.e., not in a real federated setting but in simulation).

 ## Overview

 Instructions on how to configure logging using JSON and INI files.
 The logging configuration is divided into two parts: